-Students needing to obtain a clicker for a class will also need to go to the Lovejoy Library Circulation Desk to check out the device.
-Both faculty and students will be issued the hardware for an entire semester.
+Students needing to obtain a clicker for a class will need to go to Textbook Services to check out the device.
+Students will be issued the device for an entire semester.
 Users are liable for any lost or damaged items.
-If you experience problems with your device during the course of the semester, you will need to obtain a replacement from the Library.
+If you experience problems with a clicker during the course of the semester, obtain a replacement from Textbook Services.

-In addition to the desktop programs, a "no-install" version of TurningPoint Anywhere is available for use on Windows operating systems.
+In addition to the desktop programs, a "no-install" version of TurningPoint is available for use on Windows or Mac operating systems.
 This product can be stored on and run from a flash drive, meaning that all components (main program as well as user lists and generated session records) are all contained in one location.

-Conducting a TurningPoint Session
+Conducting a TurningPoint: PowerPoint Polling Session

-Conducting a TurningPoint Anywhere Session (Mac)
+Conducting a TurningPoint: Anywhere Polling Session

 ResponseWare enables students and faculty to participate in sessions using a variety of devices including cell phones and computers.
 Instead of utilizing a ResponseCard clicker, students use ResponseWare to participate in the interactive polling session, transforming their computer or mobile device into a virtual clicker.
 Question and answer choices are displayed on the device while polling is open and students use the keypad on their device (either alphanumeric entry on a web-enabled cell phone or the keyboard on smart phones and computers) to submit their answers.

-Using ResponseWare in a TurningPoint Session
+Using ResponseWare in a TurningPoint session

 Participation in a ResponseWare session requires an active ResponseWare account.
 Purchasing ResponseWare accounts is the responsibility of the department, professor, or student; ITS does not provide these accounts.
 For information on ordering ResponseWare accounts, please contact ITS at (618) 650-5500 or via email at firstname.lastname@example.org.